mxmlnkn/ratarmount/benchmarks/BENCHMARKS.md

 ![Speedup ratarmount -P 24 over -P 1 for xz backend](plots/parallel-xz-ratarmount-comparison.png)

-When using all 24 logical cores (12 physical cores) for the parallel xz decoder based on top of python-xz, the speedup tops out at roughly 10 but drops to 8 for very large archives, which is still a significant improvement upon the serial version.
+When using all 24 logical cores (12 physical cores) for the parallel xz decoder based on top of python-xz, the speedup for larger archives ranges mostly between 11 and 14.
+A speedup roughly equal to the number of physical cores means that the single-core version is already well-optimized so that the simultaneous multi-threading of the CPU is not very effective.

 Note that the boundary case of empty files inside the TAR, does not benefit from this because decompression is not the bottleneck but instead creating the SQLite index is.